Crushing Learned Helplessness

 Like I've always said, experience changes the brain.

-If you are stuck in a learned helpless situation, you don't fight back against the wrong in your life, then you need some new experiences to change you.
+If you are stuck in a learned helpless situation, if you don't fight back against the wrong in your life, then you need some new experiences.

 Now you could argue that with humans being smarter than dogs simply learning about learned helplessness will help you break out of it.

-But I think you are underestimating how strong the wiring of your brain is and how much it wants to stay as is.
+But I think you are underestimating how strong the wiring of your brain is and how much it wants to stay put.